ev1313/EVFramework/README.md

 EVFramework
 ===========

-The EVFramework is an easy-to-us SDL 1.2 OpenGL Framework.
+The EVFramework is an easy-to-use SDL 1.2 OpenGL Framework.